apache/incubator-retired-tamaya/README.md

 The easiest way to setup your computer for being able to use toolchains is to simply copy the provided `./toolchains.xml` sample to `~.m2/toolchains.xml` and edit the paths to your own JDK installations.
-We activate the maven-toolchains-plugin with a 'java7' profile in all the modules we need it.

-For building the java7 modules with JDK-1.7 you simply need to build Tamaya with
+If your Maven toolchain is installed correctly you can build Tamaya by the following command:

-    $> mvn clean install -Pjava7
+    $> maven clean install